mkdocstrings/python/README.md

 ]
 ```

-You can also explicitely depend on the handler:
+You can also explicitly depend on the handler:

 ```toml title="pyproject.toml"
 # PEP 621 dependencies declaration